Thyroidectomy

 • Pathology results are reviewed in detail

-• Ongoing plans discussed if cancer is present
+• Ongoing plans are discussed if cancer is present

 Risks and Considerations